Northland Shopping Centre: History

 Opening on 4 October 1966, Northland Shopping Centre was one of the first self-contained shopping centres in Melbourne.
 The shopping centre was built and owned by Myer.
 The original shopping centre consisted of three malls radiating north, east and west from a centre stage area.
 It housed 73 tenants and six professional suites.
 Some of the original retailers included Myer, Coles New World Supermarket, Buckley & Nunn, McEwans, Woolworths Variety Store and Coles Variety Store.
 A feature of the shopping centre was the Northland Market located at the south-west end of the shopping centre.

 In July 1983, the Myer Emporium sold the shopping centre to the Gandel Group of Companies.
 In June 2011, the CFS Retail Property Trust sold a 50% shareholding to CPP Investments.
 CPP sold this in March 2014 to the GPT Group.
 The other 50% passed to Vicinity Centres in June 2015 when it merged with the Novion Property Group.
+Nikos Property Group bought GPT's stake in 2025, as part of their takeovers of 4 Vicinity centres around the country.

 In 2001, Northland was the setting for the film Mallboy.

 In 2006, Northland Shopping Centre was one of seven buildings suspected of harbouring legionnaires' disease after an outbreak which killed one and infected seven others in the area.
 Subsequent investigation by the coroner – Dr Jane Hendtlass (Case No 729/06) confirmed that alleged buildings nearby did not contain the disease.